 In this lab, you will:

-Please complete this assignment in teams of two.
+Please complete this assignment in teams of two or three.

 slush - SLU shell